CityCenter: Condominiums

 CityCenter includes 2,440 condominiums, which were included to take advantage of a condominium boom in Las Vegas.
 Initial plans called for CityCenter to include 1,650 condo units.
 By 2006, this had been increased to nearly 2,800 units, following MGM's market research indicating strong demand.
 MGM formed CityCenter Realty Corporation to oversee condominium sales, and opened a residential sales pavilion in January 2007, featuring model units.
 The temporary structure cost $24 million.
 Preview galleries were also opened at MGM's Bellagio and Mirage resorts.

 CityCenter would include condo hotel units, giving owners the option to rent them out.
 Murren believed that the project's residential element would appeal to baby boomers.
 Gaming analysts expressed skepticism about the success of CityCenter's condominiums, citing the large number of residential units already planned for the Strip.
 By 2007, many condo projects in Las Vegas had been canceled as the boom came to an end.
-As a result, MGM installed a live webcam overlooking the CityCenter construction site, hoping to convince perspective buyers of the project's viability.
+As a result, MGM installed a live webcam overlooking the CityCenter construction site, hoping to convince prospective buyers of the project's viability.
 Initial condo sales at CityCenter showed a high level of interest among buyers.

 In 2008, amid the Great Recession, MGM opened a sales office in Dubai to attract international buyers.
 MGM initially declined buyer requests to lower condo prices in 2009, noting unpredictable economic conditions.
 Later that year, MGM partnered with PennyMac Financial Services to create a financing program for buyers, helping them close escrow on their units.
 More than 500 buyers signed up for the program.
 MGM also agreed to lower condo prices by 30 percent.
 In addition, buyers at Vdara were offered cheaper units at Veer Towers instead.

 Condo prices at CityCenter ranged from $500,000 to $9 million.
 Sales began closing escrow in January 2010, although initial closings were low.
 Within three months, only 25 unit sales had been finalized out of 2,400.
 Sales picked up later in the year, beating expectations despite the poor economic conditions.